PanelAlpha Documentation

 • Getting Additional Help

-This section covers common problems and solutions when using the PanelAlpha Snapshot Tool for creating, managing, and restoring backups.
+This section covers common problems and solutions when using the PanelAlpha Snapshot Tool to create, manage, and restore backups.

 # Installation & Setup Issues

-Solution: Always run the snapshot tool with sudo privileges:
+Solution: Always run the snapshot tool with sudo:

 sudo ./panelalpha-snapshot.sh --snapshot